noemibalazs/Contacts/README.md

 Contacts

-To do: Design and implement and application using the Randomuser API following the next steps:
+ToDo: Design and implement and application using the Randomuser API following the next steps:

-1. Fech random users and save on the local database
+1. Fetch random users and save on the local database
 2. Search for a user based on the email address
 3. Clicking on an item will display the user details